UK Case Law Search and Monitor avatar

 courtCourt or tribunal name

-contentHashSHA256 hash of judgment text (for change detection)
+contentHashSHA256 hash of judgment text, for change detection

-urlHtmlLink to human-readable judgment page
+urlHtmlLink to the human-readable judgment page

 urlXmlLink to structured LegalDocML XML